Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models

 \section{Conclusion}

-This paper studies the finite-sample risk properties of generalized ridge MLEs in nonlinear models and provides both theoretical and practical insights into their use in empirical research.

-Our main contribution is to establish a tractable finite-sample approximation to the bias and MSE of generalized ridge estimators in a broad class of nonlinear likelihood models.
-Unlike the MLE, whose first-order MSE contains only a variance component, the generalized ridge estimator introduces a bias--variance trade-off already at the first-order level.
-This approximation not only clarifies the mechanism through which ridge regularization reduces finite-sample MSE, but also provides the foundation for the construction and theoretical analysis of the proposed data-driven selection rule.
+This paper develops a unified framework based on a finite-sample approximation to the MSE for generalized ridge estimators in a broad class of nonlinear likelihood models.

-Building on this result, we propose a data-driven selection rule for the penalty parameter based on a Stein-type approximation to the risk, constructed from a quadratic approximation of the likelihood.
-We show that the resulting selector achieves oracle risk consistency, attaining asymptotically the same risk as the infeasible optimal choice.
-Importantly, the theoretical validity of the selector does not rely on normality of the MLE, as the Gaussian approximation is used only as a device for constructing the criterion.
+Using this framework, we show that generalized ridge estimators can improve upon the MLE in terms of MSE even under target misspecification.
+We also propose a data-driven selection rule based on a Stein-type approximation and establish that the resulting selector achieves oracle risk consistency within the same framework.
+Importantly, the validity of the selector does not rely on normality of the MLE, as the Gaussian approximation is used only as a device for constructing the criterion.